FC Markkleeberg: 1991-1994: seasons in the northeastern Oberliga

 Before the club's first season in reunified Germany Heiko Liebers, the top scorer of FC Markkleeberg moved to the West for KSV Hessen Kassel.
 In the NOFV-Oberliga the Markkleebergers started in the southern group and occupied fourth place in the first season.
 For the new season Frank Rost left the club and switched to SV Werder Bremen.
 In 1992–93 they finished in the same place as the previous season.
 The 1993–94 season was to be the last season for FC Markkleeberg and the team finished fifth.

 1994: Bankruptcy and dissolution

 FC Markkleeberg accumulated within three years a debt worth DM700,000 because the city of Markkleeberg did not want to take over the liabilities of the club, and in the spring of 1994 bankruptcy set in.
 Therefore, the club's participation in the Regionalliga was denied and they were relegated to the Sachsenliga.
 As a result of FC Markkleeberg's insolvency the club was finally dissolved completely in 1994 and removed from the German football club registry.
+The successor club is Kickers 94 Markkleeberg.